Skip to main content

 • Complementary and supportive therapies, such as diet, exercise, physical therapy, occupational therapy and speech therapy

-LVHN has free Parkinson’s Support Groups for people who have the condition as well as for their families or caregivers.
+Lehigh Valley Fleming Neuroscience Institute has free a Parkinson’s support group for people who have the condition as well as for their families or caregivers.
 There is also an annual patient and family educational seminar.
-Call 888-402-LVHN (5846) for information about monthly meetings and annual seminar.
+Call 888-402-LVHN (5846) or check below for information about monthly meetings.

 Learn more about our services or make an appointment by calling us at 888-402-LVHN (5846).